When can I get the COVID-19 Vaccine?

 Individuals on the waitlist will be contacted to schedule an appointment based on their eligibility and risk factors.
 If they were contacted before you then they may have identified medical issues included on the list of NJDOH mandated eligibility requirements.
 In the event of all things being equal with the exception of the order in which you submitted your form to be placed on the list, then it is likely that our Call Center attempted to reach you to schedule an appointment but was unable to reach you for any variety of reasons.
 If you were unable to be reached then they will proceed to the next individual on the list.
 If this happens, do not be concerned.
 Your name will not be removed from the list nor will the order in which you submitted your request change.
 You will be contacted again to schedule an appointment at the next available vaccination clinic.

-If I miss the call to schedule an appointment what do I do?
+If I miss the call to schedule an appointment what should I do?

 You do not have to do anything.
 You will retain your position on the list and will be called to schedule an appointment at the next available vaccination clinic.
 Please note that all calls from the Vaccination Scheduling Call Center will appear as “Hunterdon Healthcare” on your caller-ID.